AP U.S. History

 - The History of the United States: A Christian Perspective by Robert Spinney

-Many other free online materials are incorporated, such as review websites, primary source documents, other videos, and so forth.
+- Many other free online materials are incorporated, such as videos, review websites, primary source documents, and so forth.

-Schedule: Class starts on August 26th with submission of the summer reading book review and finishes after the AP exam on May 8th, 2020.
+Schedule: Class starts on August 23rd, 2021 with submission of the summer reading book review and finishes after the AP exam (likely May 7th, 2022).
 There is one week off for Thanksgiving, two for Christmas, and one for spring break.